Organize a process around KMM

 Kotlin Multiplatform compiles the shared code to different targets in different ways.
 Bear in mind that the same code will be executed on multiple platforms and operating systems.

 Android developers will have to become familiar with Kotlin/Native, which is used for iOS.
-For example, they will need to know about the compatibility limitations between Kotlin and Swift/Objective-C (for more details on compatibility, see the Documentation ).
+For example, they will need to know about the compatibility limitations between Kotlin and Swift/Objective-C (find more details on compatibility here).
 Or if concurrency is used in the shared code, they will have to deal with the Kotlin/Native Memory Model, which differs significantly from the Java Memory Model.

 Android developers may not be able to independently write all the expect/actual code in the shared module as they could lack iOS development experience.
 That's why you may need to involve iOS developers, at least as advisors, or use abstract interfaces in the module leaving the implementation to library users.